Growth Fund

 The method of calculation of the 30-Day Standardized Subsidized Yield is mandated by the Securities and Exchange Commission and is determined by dividing the net investment income per share earned during the last 30 days of the period by the maximum public offering price (“POP”) per share on the last day of the period.
 This number is then annualized.
 The 30-Day Standardized Subsidized Yield reflects fee waivers and/or expense reimbursements recorded by the Fund during the period.
 Without waivers and/or reimbursements, yields would be reduced.
 This yield does not necessarily reflect income actually earned and distributed by the Fund and, therefore, may not be correlated with the dividends or other distributions paid to shareholders.
 The 30-Day Standardized Unsubsidized Yield does not adjust for any fee waivers and/ or expense reimbursements in effect.
 If the Fund does not incur any fee waivers and/or expense reimbursements during the period, the 30-Day Standard Subsidized Yield and 30-Day Standardized Unsubsidized Yield will be identical.

-The Fund’s sector allocation was also a detractor to performance.
-The Fund’s 0.97% underweight in the Consumer Staples sector, which returned 1.95%, added to performance.
-The Index has a 6.24% weight in the Consumer Staples sector.
-However, the Fund’s 4.54% underweight in the Information Technology sector, which returned 24.86%, detracted from performance as it was the best performing sector.
-The Index had a 39.63% weight in the Information Technology Sector.
-Additionally, the Fund’s 1.75% overweight to the Financial sector, which returned 4.01%, also took away from performance.
-The Index had a 7.30% weight in the Financial sector.
+The Fund’s sector allocation slightly detracted from the Fund’s performance.
+The Fund’s 0.77% underweight in the Health Care sector, which returned 2.94%, added to performance as it was one of the weaker performing sectors.
+The Index has a 10.30% weight in the Health Care sector.
+However, The Fund’s 1.18% overweight in the Industrials sector, which returned -5.29%, detracted from performance as it was one of the worst performing sectors.
+The Index had a 5.51% weight in the Industrials sector.